ikumaraniket/Codes/AppliedCodes/ExtendVsImplements.md

 __implements: You are implementing a contract.
 The class implementing the interface "has a" capability.__

-_With java 8 release, interface can have default methods in interface, which provides implementation in interface itself.
+_With java 8 release, interface can have default methods in interface, which provides implementation in interface itself._

-_Refer to this question for when to use each of them:

-_Interface vs Abstract Class (general OO)

-_Example to understand things:
+_Example to understand things:_

         public class ExtendsAndImplementsDemo{
         public static void main(String args[]){